mortonprod/altmakes-website/content/item/02-03-2021-amigurumi-t-rex.md

 description: >-
   When my fellow geologist announced she was pregnant with her first baby back in 2017, my woolen brain knew exactly what to make... an amigurumi Dinosaur!
-  The hunt was on to find the cutest pattern I could find.
+  The hunt was on for the cutest pattern I could find.
 After hours of searching and seeing so many beautiful patterns, I finally settled on this adorable T-Rex by Kristel - Available as a [free download from Ravelry](https://www.ravelry.com/patterns/library/t-rex-amigurumi).